 In the summer of 2012 Macfarlane began investigating antique maps from the 18th and 19th centuries and has used these as starting points for her new work.
 Edward Weller's map of London of 1862 was the inspiration for the Red London series, which was swiftly followed by series investigating maps of Paris and New York.

 In November 2013, Macfarlane sold out her first solo show at the Rebecca Hossack Gallery, New York.
-A recent painting, 'Midnight Manhattan II' (2017), was recently featured in the Royal Academy's 2018 Summer Exhibition.
+Her painting, 'Midnight Manhattan II' (2017), was also featured in the Royal Academy's 2018 Summer Exhibition.